-To clean your windows, brush off any dirt and then apply plenty of window cleaning spray, preferably one that sticks to the glass and doesn’t run.
-Wipe the panes using absorbent microfibre cloths or squeegees as these don’t leave streaks, but ensure your tools are clean to avoid spreading grime.
+The key to cleaning your windows is to brush off any dirt first – otherwise you’ll just end up spreading it around.
+Once you’ve done this, apply plenty of window cleaning spray, preferably one that sticks to the glass and doesn’t run.
+Wipe the panes using absorbent microfibre cloths or squeegees, as these don’t leave streaks, but ensure your tools are clean to avoid spreading grime.

 3. How to clean a carpet